-Before speaking to an individual about GBV, consider the following:

-- Never raise the issue of GBV unless the person is alone.
-Even if the person is with a woman, that woman could be in support of the abuser. - If you do ask about violence, do it in an empathic, non-judgmental manner. - Use language that is appropriate and relevant to the culture and community you are working in.
+Before speaking to an individual about GBV, consider the following: Minimum requirements for asking about partner violence Never raise the issue of GBV unless the person is alone.
+Even if the person is with a woman, that woman could be in support of the abuser.
+If you do ask about violence, do it in an empathic, non-judgmental manner.
+Use language that is appropriate and relevant to the culture and community you are working in.
 Some people may not like the words "violence" and "abuse".
 It is important to use the words that the person uses.
+A protocol/standard operating procedure Training on how to ask, providing first line support or beyond Private setting Confidentiality ensured System for referral in place